 Are there any rules about the subject matter of petitions?

-relate to a matter that the council is not directly responsible for, or has no influence over – for example, national taxation or events in other countries
+concern matters the council is not directly responsible for or has no influence over

-relate to a matter over which there is already an existing right of appeal or a separate complaints process
+concern matters where there is already a right of appeal or a separate complaints process – these will be dealt with using these existing rights

-relate to a matter which is the subject of actual or contemplated legal proceedings (including mediation) in which the council is involved as a party
+relate to something which is the subject of any contemplated, actual or concluded legal proceedings in which the council is involved either as a claimant, defendant or interested party – this also includes any matters which are the subject of mediation

-require the disclosure of confidential or exempt information or require the disclosure of commercially sensitive information in order to be considered
+would require the disclosure of confidential or exempt information or commercially sensitive information in order for the council to properly consider the petition

-relate to the day to day operation of a local authority controlled school
+relate to the day to day operation of any local authority controlled school

 What happens after I submit a petition?